 Six Nations Championship

 This popular northern hemisphere tournament draws the best of the UK and Europe rugby teams, and the atmosphere is always electric as local fans pack the stadiums supporting their home teams.
-The 2022 tournament saw Wales take the win, ending top of the standings with four wins from five matches.
-Will they do it again in 2023?
+The 2023 tournament saw Ireland take the win, ending top of the standings with winning all five matches.
+Will they do it again in 2024?

 Book your travel package to watch the Six Nations rugby tournament live in the UK and Europe now.
 Edusport are the experts in rugby travel.